Homepage Fill in Your IRS W-2 Template

 Fact Name Description

-Purpose of W-2 The W-2 form reports wages paid to employees and taxes withheld during the year.
+Purpose The W-2 form reports an employee's annual wages and the taxes withheld from their paycheck.

 IRS W-2 - Usage Guidelines